JanCBrammer/biopeaks/README.md

 ### Version 1.0.2 (December 1, 2019)
-+ enhancement: `resp.resp_extrema()` is now based on zerocrossings and makes fewer assumptions about breathing rate
++ enhancement: `resp.resp_extrema()` is now based on zerocrossings and makes fewer assumptions about breathing rate.

 ### Version 1.0.1 (November 28, 2019)
-+ bugfix: `controller.save_signal()` now preserves the header if the data are saved to the same location (i.e., if `model.rpathsignal` and `model.wpathsignal` are identical)
++ bugfix: `controller.save_signal()` now preserves the header if the data are saved to the same location (i.e., if `model.rpathsignal` and `model.wpathsignal` are identical).

 # 7. Further Resources